Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Is there any quota for Work Permit?

-There is a quota, also known as a dependency ratio ceiling, for the maximum number of S Pass and Work Permit holders that a company can employ.
-This differs from sector to sector, and also depends on the total number of local employees + S Pass holders + Work Permit holders there are in the company.
+This quota indicates the maximum number of S Pass and Work Permit holders that a company can employ.
+It depends on the total workforce, which equals the number of local employees plus S Pass holders plus Work Permit holders in the company.

-For example, in the manufacturing sector, the quota is 60%.
-This means that in the manufacturing company’s total workforce, up to 60% can consist of S Pass and Work Permit holders.
+For example, the quota is 60% in the manufacturing sector.
+This means that up to 60% of that manufacturing company’s total workforce can consist of S Pass and Work Permit holders.

 Is there a Work Permit quota calculator?